 Born and raised in various parts of Los Angeles, Hiram Sims is a poet, essayist and Creative Writing Professor teaching at The Los Angeles Film School, and at USC with The Community Literature Initiative.
 He graduated from University of Southern California and received a B.A. in English: Creative Writing, and a Masters of Professional Writing in Poetry.
 In addition to teaching essay writing, creative writing, and literature, he is the founder of the Urban Poets Society.
 He has published three collections of poetry, including Poems of a Young, Troubled Mind (2007), Write or Die: An Anthology of Poetry from the Urban Poet's Workshop (2008), and PHOTOETRY: Poetry and Photography from South Central (2013).

-Kristin has over twenty years of experience in administration across a variety of industries, working with high net worth and high-profile companies and individuals like Jeff Skoll and the Shark Tank's Chris Sacca.
+Kristin has over twenty years of experience in technology, social media platforms, and administration across a variety of industries, working with high net worth and high-profile companies and individuals like Jeff Skoll and the Shark Tank's Chris Sacca.
 From consultancies like BCG to high tech, to The Walt Disney Company, Participant Media, The Jeff Skoll Group, Lowercase Capital, and Studio71, Kristin has managed marketing strategies, PR, business proposals, accounting, human resources, liaising with press and politicians, hosting celebrities and industry leaders, property management, tradeshows and event planning, security, planning for board meetings and their members, IT support, corporate culture, employee onboarding, monetizing online content, and highly sensitive contracts.
 Kristin studied Political Science and Psychology at Iowa State University, and has a background deeply rooted in technology and the arts.